liamwalsh1980/Milestone-Project-4/README.md

 ## My Design

-I wanted this project to have minimum text and therefore it is important to note that I made sure that from the products sold, services sold, images used, nav links applied, my colour scheme, text styling picked and the name of the site, it is clear what this site offers and who the target audience is.
+I wanted this project to have minimum text and therefore it is important to note that I made sure that from the products for sale, services offered, images used, nav links applied, my colour scheme, text styling picked and the name of the site, it is clear what this site offers and who the target audience is.

 ### Hero Images

-The hero images came from Shutterstock at small cost of £1.90 per image.
+The hero images came from Shutterstock at a cost of £5.80 per image.
 I found a few good images that I believe would work well for the homepage.
 The originally idea which can be seen in my wireframes is to use one image with an ’Enter the Shop' button in the middle with enter icon.
 See image below for reference (destop view)

 ![Image template](readme/images/original-homepage.png)